Fire breaks out in south London

 The London Fire Brigade (LFB) said that a man was being given medical attention at the scene.

-The street is in a newly-redeveloped area, about a 5 minute-walk from the Elephant and Castle Tube station, next to Elephant Park.
+The street is in a newly-redeveloped area next to Elephant Park, about a 5 minute-walk from the Elephant and Castle Tube station.

 The LFB confirmed that the fire was on the first-floor roof terrace of a building under construction.